A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: LIKELIHOOD AND BAYESIAN ESTIMATION

 \subsection{Maximum Likelihood Estimation}

-Firstly, we implement and extend the Maximum Likelihood estimation approach in Taylor (2017).
-More specifically, to assist the optimization of Re-ES-CAViaR model, candidate parameter vectors are generated to pick the optimal starting values.
-In the first step, the quantile equation parameters ($\beta_0,\beta_1,\beta_2$) are estimated separately by optimizing the likelihood of a quantile regression.
-Then the measurement equation parameters ($\xi, \phi, \tau_{1}, \tau_{2}, \sigma_{u}$) and ES component parameters ($\gamma_0, \gamma_1, \gamma_2$ for Re-ES-CAviaR-AR, or $\gamma_0$ for Re-ES-CABiaR-Exp) are randomly sampled.
-10,000 random candidate parameter vectors are used for Re-ES-CABiaR-Exp, and 50,000 for Re-ES-CAviaR-AR due to the relatively larger number of parameters involved.
-Last but not least, the estimates for $\beta_0,\beta_1,\beta_2$ in the first step are combined with the randomly sampled candidates in the second step, the parameter set that maximizes the log-likelihood function (\ref{re_es_caviar_like_equation}) is selected as the starting values for the constrained optimization routine $fmincon$ in Matlab.
+The pseudo maximum likelihood (ML) approach in Taylor (2019) is adapted and enhanced for the proposed Realized-ES-CAViaR models.
+Overall, the ML approach includes a four-step process with carefully selected starting values for a robust ``MultiStart'' optimization scheme.
+In the first step, the quantile equation parameters ($\beta_0,\beta_1,\beta_2$) are estimated separately by optimizing the quantile loss based pseudo-likelihood for a quantile regression.
+In the second step, multiple starting values for the measurement equation parameters ($\xi, \phi, \tau_{1}, \tau_{2}, \sigma_{u}$) and ES component parameter $\gamma_0$ for Realized-ES-CAViaR-Mult, or ($\gamma_0, \gamma_1, \gamma_2)$ for Realized-ES-CAViaR-Add and Realized-ES-X-CAViaR-X, are randomly sampled: 50,000 random candidate starting vectors are used for Realized-ES-CAViaR-Mult and $10^5$ for Realized-ES-CAViaR-Add and Realized-ES-X-CAViaR-X due to the larger number of parameters involved.
+In the third step, the estimates for $\beta_0,\beta_1,\beta_2$ in the first step are combined with the randomly sampled candidates in the second step to produce the locally optimum parameter set that maximizes the log-likelihood function (\ref{re_es_caviar_like_equation}).
+In the fourth step, this locally optimum parameter set is employed as the starting values of the Matlab ``MultiStart'' optimization, which is a robust method of optimization.
+In our paper, the employed ``MultiStart'' function uses 50 separate starting points, generating 50 local solutions, then the global optimum among these is finally chosen as the ML parameter estimates.
+As explained in the Matlab documentation: a ``MultiStart'' object contains properties (options) that affect how ``run'' repeatedly runs a local solver to generate a GlobalOptimSolution object.
+When run, the solver attempts to find multiple local solutions to a problem by starting from various differing points.